messi-yang/ggol/README.md

 }

 func main() {
-    // Declare game size.
+    // Declare field size.
-    gameSize := ggol.Size{Height: 3, Width: 3}
+    fieldSize := ggol.FieldSize{Height: 3, Width: 3}
     // Initial status of all areas.
     initialCgolArea := CgolArea{HasLiveCell: false}

-    // Alrighty, let's create a new game with size of 3x3,
+    // Alrighty, let's create a new game with field size of 3x3,
     // you also need to tell the game what's the initial status
     // of each area, let's assume all areas are without any live cells at beginning.
     // At the end, you need to pass in your custom iterator you just declared above. game, _ := ggol.New(
-        &gameSize,
+        &fieldSize,
         &initialCgolArea,
     )
     // Set area iterator.